Pythonaire/HAP-Python-Packet-Bridge/README.md

 * separate the homebridge communication from the sensor device communication
 * data buffering and handover by global variable (nested python dictionary), no "pickle" or other methods needed

 * By default, HAP-Python transfer characteristics and services unchanged/transparent.
 Here, each sensor device has different functions and partially mixed characteristics and services.
-Ex.: for measuring the water left in a cistern, i use a ultrasonic sensor (distance measuring).
-The value will be calculated in percent and pushed to the Homekit as CurrentRelativeHumidity, to get the "drop sign" and percent value.
+Ex.: for measuring the water left in a cistern, you can use a ultrasonic sensor (distance measuring).
+The value could be calculated between 0 and 100 and pushed to the Homekit as CurrentRelativeHumidity, to get the "drop sign" and percent value.

 * Each device will be identified by a client id to get the assigned sensor type and characteristic. (client_id -->> sensor classes --->> characteristics -->> values)